occam-ra/occam/doc/occam-structure.md

 The application was designed at a time when web applications were a new frontier, and most of the more modern infrastructure of tools, packages, UIs did not exist.
 After many years of proprietary development, it is time to update the approach to developing OCCAM to incorporate open-source practices and ideals, modern paradigms of design and implementation, and best available tools, into a structure which will be easier to update and maintain.

 ## Key Principles of Software Design and Engineering
+I wish to highlight some important principles of software design and engineering.
+These are not the only important concepts, but they are a very important part of the discussion of how to proceed with the structural upgrade.

 ### Modularity
 "The scenario is software that consists of thousands or even hundreds of thousands of lines of code.
 The complexity of such systems can easily be overwhelming.
 Some means